justincasher/justincasher.github.io/articles/Ramanujan-Conjecture/Ramanujan-Conjecture-S.md

 }
 $$

-which defines the transponse of the Frobenious, the Vershiebung, with respect to an abstracted Peterson inner product.
+which defines the transpose of the Frobenious, the Vershiebung, with respect to an abstracted Peterson inner product.

 &emsp; Finally, we define the Hecke operator $$ T_p $$ acting on $$ _1^k W_{\infty} $$ by the coset of